Valerie Arkoosh, MD, MPH

 William B. Jordan, MD, MPH

-Dr. William Jordan is Co-Director of Medical Student Education in the Department of Family and Social Medicine at Montefiore/Einstein.
+Dr. William Jordan is Co-Director of Medical Student Education in the Department of Family and Social Medicine and Director of the Preventive Medicine Residency at Montefiore/Einstein.
 He trained in family medicine at Montefiore and preventive medicine at Mount Sinai.
 He focuses on direct care, community health, medical education, and policy advocacy in underserved communities.
-His interests include: (1) promoting programs that provide economic opportunity and healthy food to communities (Locarto); and (2) training medical professionals in advocacy skills.
-He currently serves as Co-Chair of the Policy and Legislative Committee of the Public Health Association of New York City.
+His interests include training medical professionals in advocacy skills.
+He previously served as Co-Chair of the Policy and Legislative Committee of the Public Health Association of New York City.

 Amy Lu, MD, MPH, MBA